MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-apply-answers-from-the-configuration-questionnaire.md

   - "sv-se"
 ---
 # How to: Apply Answers from the Configuration Questionnaire
-After you have imported and validated information from a setup questionnaire, you can transfer, or apply the setup data to the corresponding tables in the [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] database.
+After you have imported and validated information from a setup questionnaire, you can transfer, or apply the setup data to the corresponding tables in the ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> database.

 ### To apply answers from the setup questionnaire